 If you want to become a regular and successful Forex trader, there is much to consider.
 As well as deciding which currency pairs to trade in you will also need to become educated in the art of trading and use all of the tools available to you.
 While there are demo accounts, welcome bonuses and education tools to help you make your trading decisions, Forex charts will also give you a significant advantage.

 Forex charts offer valuable information that allows you to base your trading decisions on the past performance of currency pairs.
 They help you to evaluate foreign exchange currency markets by charting the history of how currency pairs have behaved over specific time frames including by the minute, the hour, the week or month.

 Some traders will use news, interest rates, economic factors etc. to help them make their decisions while others prefer to use charting tools.
 Some will use a combination of the information available to them.
 If you decide that you want to use Forex charts to help you make successful trading decisions, then you need to learn how to choose them and how to read them.

 - What a Forex trading chart is about

 - The different types of trading charts

-- Choosing a chart to help you to become a better trader
+- Choosing the best chart to help you

 What Are Trading Charts

 Forex trading charts are information that shows the performance of different currency pairs over a specific period.
 Just like any graph that shows the performance of something over time, trading charts are there to inform and educate you as a trader, giving you a higher chance of success through better-informed choices.

 Charts can be complex and detailed or simple and easy to digest.
 They are often provided by brokers to help you understand their prices and to enable you to make more educated decisions.